Contents

 Let's say you want to calculate the MTTF for conveyor belt rollers in your manufacturing facility.

-You have 125 rollers that have been used for a total of 60,000 operational hours in the past year.
+You have 125 rollers that operated for a total of 60,000 operational hours in the past year.
 The MTTF is:

 The average lifespan of a conveyor belt roller at your production facility is 480 hours.
 That means you'll need to make arrangements for a new roller every 480 hours before the current one fails.